 B.A.Sc - Computer Science University at Quebec of Montreal - 1994

 Origin/cause of the acceleration of the expansion of the Universe: Cosmological Constant, Dark Energy, Extensions to General Relativity.

-Testing Dark Energy versus Modified Gravity at Cosmological Scales of Distance
+Testing Dark Energy versus Modified Gravity at Cosmological Scales.

-Constraining cosmological parameters and cosmological models using probes such as gravitational lensing, the cosmic microwave background (CMB), and supernova data
+Constraining cosmological parameters and cosmological models using probes such as gravitational lensing, the cosmic microwave background (CMB), and supernova searches.

-Inhomogeneous Cosmological Models and the Averaging Problem in Cosmology
+Inhomogeneous Cosmological Models and Averaging Problem in Cosmology

 Selected topics in General Relativity and Exact Solutions to Einstein's Equations